XRPLF/xrpl-dev-portal/content/tutorials/manage-the-clio-server/install-clio-on-ubuntu.md

 6. Install the Clio software package.
 There are two options:

-    - To run `rippled` on the same machine, install the `clio` package, which sets up both:
+    - To run `rippled` on the same machine, install the `clio` package, which sets up both servers:

             sudo apt -y install clio